 The Office of Financial Readiness was established to address the needs of Service members and their families to make informed financial decisions and meet professional and personal goals throughout the military lifecycle.
 10 U.S. Code § 992, requires the Secretary of Defense to carry out a program to provide comprehensive financial literacy training to members of the armed forces.
 Public Law 114-92, the National Defense Authorization Act for Fiscal Year 2016 (NDAA FY16), greatly expanded the required education of Service members on various financial matters and services under Section 992 of Title 10, U.S. Code.
-Financial Readiness provides policies and programs including centralized counseling support, education strategies, communication efforts, innovative learning modalities, and collaborative partnerships to sustain the overall financial well-being of Service members and families.
+The Office of Financial Readiness provides policies and programs including centralized counseling support, education strategies, communication efforts, innovative learning modalities, and collaborative partnerships to sustain the overall financial wellbeing of Service members and families.
+The Office of Financial Readiness serves as the Department's focal point to carry out the Secretary of Defense's responsibility for prescribing rules to carry out 10 U.S.C. § 992, commonly referred to as the Military Lending Act.